We are all unique in the eyes of God and together we enjoy, aspire and achieve

 - Behaviour, safety and pastoral care continue to be outstanding with no exclusions in the past 11 years

-- Sporting achievement over the past 6 years, particularly in netball (4x Westminster Champions) and football
+- Sporting achievement over the past 8 years, particularly in netball (5x Westminster Champions)

 - Our successful community cohesion events